There are at least 135 levers to pull to improve the sales results in your sales team.

 Coach number 2 because they are most likely beating themselves up, so the chance to reflect, offload, and raise their mental energy will mean the world to them, and stop the sales slip getting any steeper.

 AND, you really should be coaching number 3, yes that’s right, you’re going to coach the top performer, because they deserve a chance to get some one to one time with their hero (Hero?
 Yes, you must be their hero, do you know how tough it is turning in great sales figures for someone you don’t respect?), plus number 3 also deserves a chance to show off his top grade skills, and you might just learn something yourself.
-An added bonus is that once this person is comfortable with having an audience, there is a ready made knowledge back to help other middling performers.
+An added bonus is that once this person is comfortable with having an audience, there is a ready made knowledge bank to help middling performers.

 For each of the people in the groups above – set very specific, agreed SMART objectives, then both work together during the coaching slot to make sure those objectives are met.